Recoskie/Fl64/docs/Examples.md

   <br /><br />

-  The same rule applies to a circle outside distance divided by its distance across, which is why the number PI is a construction of parts that go on forever per bigger circle and is the very nature of what irrational numbers are.
+  The same rule applies to a circles outside distance divided by its distance across, which is why the number PI is a construction of parts that go on forever per bigger circle and is the very nature of what irrational numbers are.
 The golden ratio is the only number in which each part is exactly as small as can be per part as all A=1, B=1.

   <br /><br />